kelwyres/Bactabolize/README.md

 Once a model has been generated, you can then test its growth profiles across a range of nutrient sources.
 This is performed using Flux Balance Analysis (FBA) and will test each nutrient source under aerobic and anaerobic conditions.

-FBA here has been designed around (1) simulating growth on various media, and (2) identifying extracellular metabolites as a source of carbon, phosphate, nitrogen, and/or sulfur.
+FBA here has been designed around (1) simulating growth on various media, and (2) identifying extracellular metabolites as a source of carbon, phosphorus, nitrogen, and/or sulfur.
 An extracellular metabolite is considered a potential source of an element if it is present in the metabolite chemical formula (e.g. a metabolite is a potential carbon source if it contains carbon).
 In order to test whether a metabolite can be utilised in a draft model as an element source, FBA is performed with only the media-defined exchanges and the target metabolite exchange enabled.
 Additionally,